James Washington Smith, our 2nd great-grandfather

 Note from Don:

-New information I just read in the “8th Virginia Cavalry” by Jack L. Dickinson, tells a different story.
-A Confederate plot at the Spring Hill Cemetery in Huntington West Virginia was established in the late 1800’s and many members of the 8th Virginia Cavalry were buried there.
+New information I just read in the “8th Virginia Cavalry” by Jack L. Dickinson tells a different story.
+A Confederate plot at the Spring Hill Cemetery in Huntington, West Virginia, was established in the late 1800’s and many members of the 8th Virginia Cavalry were buried there.
 In 1895, a resolution was passed by the Camp Garnett chapter of the United Confederate Veterans to exhume and move fellow 8th Cavalry members killed and buried in Tennessee and Virginia to this Confederate plot in Spring Hill.
 It further states that “Lt.
 Alexander Samuels, Henry Baumgardner, Lon Love and Charles Shoemaker (all were killed at the same battle as James Washington Smith) were moved to Spring Hill.
-This author confirmed that they are indeed interred there along with over 400 Confederate soldiers including 4 unknown soldiers (each grave marked with a big X) near these soldiers.
+This author confirmed that they are indeed interred there along with over 400 Confederate soldiers, including four unknown soldiers (each grave marked with a big X) near these soldiers.

-It is my belief that one of these “unknown” soldiers could very well be James Washington Smith moved there at the same time as these 4 other soldiers killed in the same battle.
+It is my belief that one of these “unknown” soldiers could very well be our James Washington Smith, who was moved there with his fellow soldiers killed in the same battle.

 Elsie Kroussakis